Tanq16/MindSage/README.md

 MindSage is a simplistic and limited clone of [Fabric](https://github.com/danielmiessler/fabric/tree/main) by Daniel Miessler.

 This project is meant to provide a Docker image that sets up a limited-version of Fabric's API server on a home network.
 The provided `client.py` can be used to connect to the server from various machines in the same network.
-Additionally, the excepted arguments have been modified to be simplistic so the API can be called from Siri shortcuts as well.
+Additionally, the accepted arguments have been modified to be simplistic so the API can be called from Siri shortcuts as well.

 ## Usage